azharislam/azharislam/README.md

 - 🌱 I’m currently learning **SwiftUI and Solidity**

-- 👨‍💻 All of my projects are available at [my Github profile.](my Github profile.)
+- 👨‍💻 All of my projects are available on Github (company projects are private)

 - 💬 Ask me about **Swift, Blockchain and apps.**